garywiz/chaperone/README.md

 Chaperone: A lean init-style startup manager for Docker-like containers
 -----------------------------------------------------------------------

 *IMPORTANT*:  This project has just begun and is is pre-Beta phase.
-Explore at your own risk.
+Check the status section below for release information and progress.

 This is a lean, full-featured process which runs at the root of a docker container tree.
 It provides: